-This rumor is a little easier pinpoint the origination.
-The rear facing only seat has seen many transformations since it first came out; first without a base, then with a base.
+“The handle must be down because that is how it locks.”
+The origin of this rumor is a little easier pinpoint.
+The rear facing only seat has changed many times since it first came out; it was first released without a base, now the base is a standard feature.
 The first rear facing only seat to be sold with the base that stayed in the car came out in the 1980s.
 This seat, made by Century, was required to have the handle in the “down” position, by the back of the seat.
-This was required because this was how the seat locked into the base.
+This was required because the seat locked into the base with the handle in the lowest position.
 Most other manufacturers followed suit and required theirs to be down as well.

 First though, let’s talk about what those different positions are:

 This first picture shows the “carry” position.
 It can be called different names by different companies, but carry describes the position well.
 It puts the handle straight up.

 The second position is often called the convenience position.
 This puts the handle closer to the head of the seat.

 The third position is often called the travel position.
 It puts the handle at the top of the head.

 The fourth position is called the stand position.
 This position is completely behind the head of the seat and keeps the seat from rocking when placed on the floor.